 First change was to replace the rear rotor with a 180mm rotor, so it wouldn't rub on the frame.

 I had a coaching session, and the coach suggested I try a longer stem.
 So I replaced the 40mm Truvativ Descendant stem and am now riding with a 60mm Truvativ Hussefelt.
 That thing is a monster!
+In the end, I replaced it with a 60mm Truvativ Descendant.

 Look at the cable management!